Tomaszbrauntsch/BeatShocker/README.md

 Have you ever wanted to make Beat Saber harder for you?
 I sure know I did.
 Introducing BeatShocker, the new way to make playing Beat Saber more shocking!

 ## Getting Started
-Make sure you have python3 installed, with the prerequisites also install and items on the parts list
+Make sure you have python3 installed, with the prerequisites also install and the items on the parts list

 ### Prerequisites
 The Raspberry Pi already has the required installed in the standard libary